google/codeworld/web/help/codeworld.md

 * The width or height of a rectangle.
 * The distance by which a shape is translated, scaled, or rotated.
 * The angles of an arc or sector.
-* The x or y coordinates of points in a path or polygon.
+* The x or y coordinates of points in a polyline or polygon.
 * The bounds of the range used for a list comprehension.
 * Red, green, or blue values in a color.